Winfield, Kansas

-Winfield is a city and county seat of Cowley County, Kansas, United States.
-It is situated along the Walnut River in South Central Kansas.
+Winfield is a city in and the county seat of Cowley County, Kansas, United States.
+It is situated along the Walnut River in south central Kansas.
 As of the 2020 census, the population of the city was 11,777.
 It is home to Southwestern College.

 History

 19th century

 Winfield was founded in 1870.
 It was named for Rev. Winfield Scott, who promised to build the town a church in exchange for the naming rights.
-The first post office at Winfield was established in May, 1870.
+The first post office at Winfield was established in May 1870.
 In 1873, Winfield incorporated as a city.

 Railroads

 Railroads reached Winfield in the late 1870s, and finished at Arkansas City in 1881.
 Eventually, a total of five railroads passed through Winfield.

 State mental hospital

 In 1881, the State of Kansas established the Kansas State Asylum for Idiotic and Imbecile Youth, temporarily established at Lawrence, but moved to Winfield in 1887/1888, where it served as a dominant local employer for 117 years.